How timekeepers in the front office interact with technology can slow or accelerate processes in the back office.Read More

 Several years ago, an article in the ABA’s Law Practice Today asked us to imagine a global industry managed by “part-time leaders with minimal business training.”

 The business ran for decades on the same model, with few coherent strategies for growth, marketing or pricing.
-Executives were asked to wear many […]
+Executives were asked to wear many hats in their enterprises, including professional expertise, sales, marketing, human […]

 Nearly every day we hear news of some new, large-scale cyber hack.
 For instance, the recent OPM database hack compromised personal information for over 21 million past and current federal employees and contractors.
-This attack, along with those on Target, Home Depot and several large insurance companies, have certainly […]Read More
+This attack, along with those on Target, Home Depot and several large insurance companies, have certainly brought the issue of cybersecurity to the forefront.
+Opinion polls […]Read More

 While firms likely won’t be relying solely on data analytics for their partnership-level hiring decisions any time soon, advancements in business intelligence technology is providing some additional key metrics for this process.Read More